 If you have been cleared by your Physical Therapist, you may walk (using your walker) around the unit as much as you wish.
 Your coach will help you get out of your chair and will walk next to you.
-Please remember that you are considered a fall risk.
-Therefore you are required to have someone with you whenever you go for a walk, even to the bathroom.

 Enjoy a good breakfast before starting your day.
 Remember, if you need pain medication, especially prior to physical therapy please let your nurse know.
 It is best to take oral medications on a full stomach.
 Continue to do your ankle pumps throughout the day as well as all of the other exercises that your therapist has taught you.
 You should also continue to use your incentive spirometer at least ten times every hour.